Alliance of Dairies: A Digestible Future in Agriculture

 “Economically, Alliance Dairies reduced community members’ energy reliance on one single source by diversifying supply with the methane digester.
 This has secured a more consistent pricing sys tem because of the locked-in supply from the digester.”

 After the digester was officially in stalled and operating, Alliance Dairies noticed a significant boost in employee and community morale.
 The surrounding community had a positive reaction, and the system garnered media coverage from the local press and major news networks.
-The farm has since received visitors from across the country and world.
+The farm has since received visitors from across the country and the world.

 “Through distinguished practices, we were approached to replicate our dairy in Laboste, Botswana, Africa,” explained Henderson.
 “This international development was prompted by the demand for protein and power, both of which can be solved by creating a sustainable dairy farm.”

-Because of unreliable electricity and the growing population of Africa, Alliance Dairies’ cultural diffusion will provide a sustainable model for a country currently importing over 95% of their milk.
+Because of unreliable electricity and the growing population of Africa, Alliance Dairies’ cultural diffusion will provide a sustainable model for a country currently importing over 95% of its milk.
 Under the trade name Milkafric, the program will serve a much greater purpose.

 “Milkafric will support cows, consumers, communities, and our planet.
 As the resources are renewed, from crop to cow to container, Alliance Dairies has taken the first step towards the global movement of a more sustainable future,” explained Henderson.